 , which was derived from ey

-meaning "island" and vindr
+meaning "island" or "good fortune" and vindr

-possibly meaning "victory" or "wind".
+possibly meaning "victor".

 PACE m English (Rare) < Previous Page Next Page >

 From an English surname which was derived from the Middle English word pace